dxatscale/sfpowerscripts/README.md

 #### Where do I reach for queries?

-Please create an issue using the methods listed [here](https://dxatscale.gitbook.io/sfpowerscripts/support).
+Please create an issue in the repo for bugs or utilize GitHub Discussions for other queries